johntcarroll/urbansigncompany.com/source/_posts/digital_experiences/2016-10-17-Three-Sided-Kiosk.markdown

       <i class="icon-swipe"></i>
     </div>
 <p class="application-item__content application-item__content--bottom">
-    Good mix and static and digital graphics.
+    Good mix of static and digital graphics.
 Finishes and materials were selected to give a millwork feel, to match the lobby entrance.
 </p>
 <p class="application-item__content application-item__content--bottom">
     <a style='color:blue;' href='/application/interior-signs/Fabrication-Consistency-in-Healthcare-Wayfinding/'>Click here</a> to see interior signage from this project.